medhanshgupta/Experiment-19/README.md

 fig.show(): Renders the interactive figure directly within the Jupyter notebook or a web browser.

+Matplotlib-based charts (dendrogram, Venn diagram) produce static PNG images embedded inline in the notebook.
+They cannot be interacted with after rendering.

+Plotly-based charts (treemap, Sankey diagram, 3D scatter plot, radar chart) produce fully interactive HTML figures.
+Key interactive capabilities include:

+Hover tooltips: Hovering over any element displays its label and value.
+Zoom and pan: The figure can be zoomed into any region.
+3D rotation: 3D scatter plots can be rotated freely by click-and-drag.
+Legend toggling: Clicking a legend entry hides or shows the corresponding trace.
+This interactivity makes Plotly figures particularly effective for presentations, dashboards, and exploratory analysis where the viewer needs to investigate specific data points rather than read a static summary.

 ## Conclusion:
 Real-World and Interactive Visualization techniques using Python's Plotly, SciPy, and Matplotlib libraries were successfully studied and implemented.
 Treemaps, dendrograms, Venn diagrams, Sankey diagrams, 3D scatter plots, and radar charts were demonstrated on appropriate datasets, and the distinction between static Matplotlib-based and interactive Plotly-based visualizations was analyzed in detail.